Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Algebraic Theory of Defects

 We begin by arguing that the factors in these expressions must have the given dependence on the various topological and group quantities.
-In particular, in Eq.~(\ref{eq:GcrossedU}), we see that the nontrivial interaction is between the ${\bf k}$-branch line and the vertex, hence there may be dependence on ${\bf k}$, but not the specific $x$ within $\mathcal{C}_{\bf k}$, and the transformation on the fusion state space may be nontrivial, so it may depend on all the vertex labels.
-For Eq.~(\ref{eq:Gcrossed_eta}), we see that the nontrivial interaction is between the ${\bf g}$, ${\bf h}$, and ${\bf gh}$ branch lines and the topological charge $x$, so this expression should not depend on the specific topological charge values $a$, $b$, or $c$, (just their corresponding group elements), nor should it have any effect within the fusion state space (on the vertex).
+In particular, in Eq.~(\ref{eq:GcrossedU}), we see that the nontrivial interaction is between the ${\bf k}$-branch line and the vertex, hence there may be dependence on ${\bf k}$, but not the specific topological charge $x \in \mathcal{C}_{\bf k}$, and the transformation on the fusion state space may be nontrivial, so it may depend on all the vertex labels.
+For Eq.~(\ref{eq:Gcrossed_eta}), we see that the nontrivial interaction is between the ${\bf g}$, ${\bf h}$, and ${\bf gh}$ branch lines and the topological charge $x$, so this expression may depend on ${\bf g}$ and ${\bf h}$, but should not depend on the specific topological charge values $a$, $b$, or $c$, nor should it have any effect within the fusion state space of the fusion vertex.

 Sliding a line over a vertex, as in Eq.~(\ref{eq:GcrossedU}) is a unitary transformation between $V^{\,^{\bf \bar k}a \,^{\bf \bar k}b}_{\,^{\bf \bar k}c}$ and $V^{ab}_c$, as specified by the unitary operators $U_{\bf k}\left(a,b;c\right)$.
 This requires the dimensionality of the fusion spaces to be preserved under the corresponding symmetry action, giving